 People are always coming out with guides, podcasts, books and courses on how to craft a “website that converts!”
-But here’s the thing…most of the advice they offer requires hella long hours and an astounding writing ability to really execute.
+But here’s the thing…most of the website improvement tips they offer requires hella long hours and an astounding writing ability to really execute.
 Sometimes even I — a person who writes for a living — feel overwhelmed and frustrated when I try to dive into this endless sea of tips and tricks.

 Sure, there are a lot of things you can do to improve your website, but if you’re crazy freakin’ busy and don’t have the time to engage in a hefty revamp at the moment, there are three SUPER speedy things you can do to immediately improve your website: